Language: EN

 bool isMultipleOf3_or_5 = isMultipleOf3 || isMultipleOf5; // true, since 15 is a multiple of 3

-bool isMultipleOf3_and_5 = isMultipleOf3 && isMultipleOf5; // true, since 15 is a multiple of 3 and 5 simultaneously
+bool isMultipleOf3_and_5 = isMultipleOf3 && isMultipleOf5; // false, since 15 is not a multiple of 3 and 5 simultaneously

 bool isNotMultipleOf3 = !isMultipleOf3; // false